 H.R.
 4215: International Traffic in Arms Regulations Licensing Reform Act

-The Secretary of State is required to develop and maintain a list of countries and end-users that are considered a priority for expedited licensing of defense exports.
-This list must be created within 90 days of the bill’s enactment.
-The countries and entities on this list will generally be those whose defense needs are aligned with the national security interests of the United States.
+The Secretary of State is required to create and maintain a list of countries and end-users that are considered crucial for U.S. national security.
+This list must be developed within 90 days of the bill's enactment and will be updated annually.
+This priority list will help in expediting licensing decisions for defense exports to these entities.

-The bill mandates that the Secretary of State, in coordination with the Secretary of Defense, implement a rule-making process to set timelines for decisions on export applications:
+Within 30 days after publishing the priority list, the Secretary of State, in coordination with the Secretary of Defense, must set fixed timelines for making decisions on export license applications.
+The timelines will include:

-- For all other applications, decisions must be reached within **60 days**.
+- Applications for all other entities must be decided within 60 days.

-However, these deadlines can be extended under certain conditions, such as if a congressional resolution is pending or if additional input is required from the Department of Defense.
+These deadlines may be extended under certain circumstances, such as congressional action or when additional information is needed from the Department of Defense.

-The Secretary of State must submit biannual reports to Congress detailing any applications that took longer than the specified deadlines.
-These reports will include:
+The Secretary of State must submit reports every six months to Congress detailing applications that took longer than the established deadlines to process.
+The report will include:

-- The recipient country or end-user, along with related corporate entities.
+- The recipient country and any involved corporate entities.

 Relevant Companies